Synnerz/devonian/README.md

   - Displays the amount of charges you have left
 * SecretsClickedBox
   - Highlights the secrets you have clicked surrounding them with a box, if a chest secret for example is locked the color will change to red.
+* SecretsSounds
+  - Plays a sound whenever you click, pick up (a secret) or kill a bat
+  - This also plays an anvil sound whenever the chest is locked
+* LividSolver
+  - Highlights the correct livid in F5/M5
+* RunSplits
+  - Displays how long your party has take to complete Blood Rush, Blood Open & Boss Enter
+* BossSplits
+  - Similar to RunSplits but inside boss room
+* Prince Killed
+  - Announced whenever you killed a prince

 </details>